Townsville Grammar School

 “I never ever want to become stagnant.
 I just enjoy learning things and getting my head around new ideas and passing those on.”

-Congratulations Bianca on your nomination.
+Congratulations Bianca on being a finalist.